If you were recently in a Baltimore car accident involving an Uber or Lyft driver, you may be entitled to pursue compensation if you were:

 If you were a passenger in a rideshare vehicle, the company would have strict liability due to the fact that they were providing you a service.
 However, if you were a driver in a separate vehicle,a bicyclist, or a pedestrian, our team may have to consider arguments the opposing team might make against you.
 We can explain these strategies to you when building your case.

-For a free legal consultation with a uber and lyft rideshare accidents lawyer serving Baltimore, call (410)886-6215
+For legal consultation with a uber and lyft rideshare accidents attorney in Baltimore, call (410)886-6215

 You May Be Entitled to Compensation for Multiple Kinds of Damages